KDE/digikam-doc/getting_started/installation.rst

 .. _windows_requirements:

-digiKam On Windows
+digiKam on Windows
 -------------------

-Using On Standard Desktop
+Using on Standard Desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 **digiKam** runs only on 64bit version of Windows. digiKam runs on Windows 7 and newer.
 We cannot guarantee that digiKam runs on server or embedded Windows version.